 6LoWPAN Range

 Nonetheless, as long as people take necessary precautions, their chances of getting hacked are relatively low.
 Moreover, Bluetooth has the potential for less power consumption than IEEE 802.15.4 and looks strong as a leader in the last 100 meters.

 Recently, with Bluetooth 4.2, BLE devices can directly access the Internet with 6LoWPAN IoT.
-It has a similar range to that of Classic Bluetooth and has additional functionality designed to reduce power consumption.
-In addition, BLE is reliable with its support for Adaptive Frequency Hopping ( AFH ).
+It has a similar range to Classic Bluetooth and additional functionality to reduce power consumption.
+In addition, BLE is reliable because of its support for adaptive frequency hopping ( AFH ).

-The data rate and range depict if you can use BLE or not.
+The data rate and range depict whether you can use BLE or not.
 If your application sends small chunks of data, you’re fine, but if you want to send large file transfers, you should look for an alternative technology.
-The range is suited for 50 – 150 meters with a max data rate of 1 Mbps.
+The range is suited for 50 – 150 meters, and the max data rate is 1 Mbps.

+6LoWPAN Range